Discovery Indigenous

 Overview

-The Discovery Indigenous scheme provides funding to Administering Organisations to support research projects led by an Aboriginal and/or Torres Strait Islander researcher.
+The Discovery Indigenous (IN) scheme provides funding to Administering Organisations to support research projects led by an Aboriginal and/or Torres Strait Islander researcher.
 It includes support for Discovery Australian Aboriginal and Torres Strait Island Awards (DAATSIAs) which are fellowships available to eligible Aboriginal and Torres Strait Islander researchers.
 The scheme aims to:

 - Support national and international research collaboration